ETH-NEXUS/civicutils/README.md

 ```

 The returned `matchMap` will contain the same genes and variants from `inData`, with additional entries per gene+variant combination for all the available tier categories listing the matches found (if any).
 The possible tiers are:
-* `tier_1`: perfect match of the variant in CIViCdb, e.g. `p.Val600Glu` matched to `V600E`.
+* `tier_1`: perfect match between input and CIViC variant(s), e.g. `p.Val600Glu` matched to `V600E`.
-* `tier_1b`: a synonym (more general) match of the variant in CIViCdb, e.g. records like `MUTATION`, `FRAMESHIFT VARIANT` or `EXON 1 VARIANT`.
+* `tier_1b`: a non-perfect match between input and CIViC variant(s), e.g. records like `MUTATION`, `FRAMESHIFT VARIANT` or `EXON 1 VARIANT`.
-* `tier_2`: positional matches of the variant in CIViCdb, e.g. `V600M` and `V600K` returned when `V600E` was provided.
+* `tier_2`: positional match between input and CIViC variant(s), e.g. `V600M` and `V600K` returned when `V600E` was provided.
 Note there is a special case of so-called "general" variants, e.g. `V600`, which are prioritized over any other positional hits which may have also been found by CIViCutils.
-* `tier_3`: gene was found in CIViCdb but no variant could be matched.
-All CIViC variant records available for the gene that are found to match the given data type will be returned (if any).
-If a `tier_3` was indicated but no matched variants appear listed, then that means that there were no records found to match the provided data type for the given gene (but that there are records available in CIViCdb for other data types).
+* `tier_3`: gene was found in CIViC but no associated variant record could be matched.
+In this case, all CIViC variant records available for the gene and found to match the given data type are returned by the function (if any).
+If a `tier_3` was indicated but no matched variants are listed, then this is a consequence of no CIViC records being found for the provided data type and given gene (but indicates the existance of other CIViC records available for a different data type).
-* `tier_4`: gene was not found in CIViCdb.
-No hits were returned by the query.
+* `tier_4`: gene was not found in CIViC.
+No hits are returned by the query.

-Structure of the returned `matchMap` after being annotated for consensus drug support:
+Structure of the returned `matchMap` after being annotated for consensus drug response predictions:
 ```
 └── <matchMap>
     └── <gene_id>